Konkuk University

-Konkuk University gives comprehensive education in agricultural and life science research to around 30,000 students, plus 2,500 international students.
+Konkuk University (Korean: 건국대학교; Hanja: 建國大學校) is a private university founded in South Korea in 1931.

+Konkuk University is known for its veterinary and art colleges at the Seoul campus.
 It has two campuses: one in Seoul and one in Chungju.
-The Seoul campus is located in the southeastern part of the city, near the Han River, and is served by the Konkuk University Station.
+The Seoul campus is located near the Han River, by the Konkuk University Station (subway line no.2).

 History

-The university was founded in 1946 by Dr. Yoo Seok-chang (pen name: Sanghuh).
-It was originally known as the Chosun School of Politics (Korean: 조선정치학관; Hanja: 朝鮮政治學館), and was a junior college for future political leaders.
-Thirteen years later, in 1959, the school became a "comprehensive university" and was renamed to Konkuk University (from 건국; 建國; Konkuk).
+The university was founded in 1931 by Dr. Yoo Seok-chang (pen name: Sanghuh).
+It was originally known as the Chosen School of Politics (Korean: 조선정치학관; Hanja: 朝鮮政治學館), and was a junior college for future political leaders.
+In 1959, the school became a "comprehensive university" and was renamed to Konkuk University (from 건국; 建國; Konkuk).

 In 2016, Konkuk University celebrated its 70th anniversary.
 A new emblem featuring Sanghuh Hall, the original building for the Chosun School of Politics, was released in December 2015.
 The university also unveiled a second ox statue and held a major academic symposium.

 In 2017, Konkuk University was selected for the Leaders in Industry-University Cooperation (LINC+) project by the Ministry of Education and the National Research Foundation of Korea and has been accredited by the Korean University Accreditation Institute (KUAI), of the Korean Council for University Education, for two consecutive periods.